mysticatea/eslint-plugin-vue-trial/docs/rules/no-invalid-v-for.md

 If the element which has the directive is a reserved element, this rule does not report even if the element does not have `v-bind:key` directive because it's not faital error. [require-v-for-key] rule reports it.

-This rule does not check syntax errors in directives. [no-syntax-error] rule reports it.
+This rule does not check syntax errors in directives. [no-parsing-error] rule reports it.
 The following cases are syntax errors:

 - The directive's value is not the form `alias in expr`.
 E.g. `<div v-for="foo"></div>`